Topics covered in this lesson*:

 - Custom Search: Create a Google Custom Search and share it with the rest of us!
 You may not be able to embed it on your Cool Tools blog, but you can link to it.

-- Compare: Pick a topic and compare the results across several tools
+- Compare: Pick a topic and compare the results across several tools.
+What differences did you notice?
+Which results were better?

 - Curate: Create a new subject guide for an upcoming research project or one of your interests.
+Use a variety of search engines to find your content.
 Use your favorite curation tool.
 Don’t have one?
-Check out Thing 6: Curation.
+Check out Thing 8: Curation.

 - Power Searching with Google: Work through some of the Google search lessons and amp up your Google skills.